 After the 2021 IR35 reform, larger businesses with high volumes of contract workers faced a huge operational challenge to assess every role and the potential of significant risk if errors were made during the assessment process.
 As a result, a number of larger companies changed their policy regarding using PSC (Personal Service Company or Limited Company) workers by implementing a blanket ban on them.
-This avoided the need to carry out a worker status determination assessment on every role, thus ensuring there was no risk on the client.
-However, this situation is now about to change and all clients need to review their policy.
+This avoided the need to carry out a worker status determination assessment on every role, thus ensuring there was no risk to the client.
+However, this situation is now about to change, and all clients need to review their policies.
 Here’s why:

-- Candidate Choice: If a candidate for a new project is legitimately operating outside of IR35 then they will understandably want to operate via their PSC in future – this will be particularly common in the high end digital transformation space where skills are rare or in high demand.
+- Candidate Choice: If a candidate for a new project is legitimately operating outside of IR35, then they will understandably want to operate via their PSC in future – this will be particularly common in the high-end digital transformation space where skills are rare or in high demand.

-- New Candidates: The reduced bureaucracy will no doubt encourage more specialist workers to take the leap into the contracting world – if contractors are once again able to manage their own tax affairs this will be a huge boost to the UK contracting workforce.
+- New Candidates: The reduced bureaucracy will no doubt encourage more specialist workers to take the leap into the contracting world – if contractors are once again able to manage their own tax affairs, this will be a huge boost to the UK contracting workforce.